pytorch/torchtune/docs/source/recipes/lora_finetune_single_device.rst

 * Use :ref:`lower precision optimizers <glossary_low_precision_opt>`.
 However, note that since LoRA significantly reduces memory usage due to gradient state, you will likely not need this feature.

+If you're interested in an overview of our memory optimisation features, check out our  :ref:`memory optimization overview<memory_optimisation_overview_label>`!